-PII formats
+PI formats

-8 What forms of PII are covered by the law?
+9 What categories and types of PI are covered by the law?

-The PDPL does not limit the scope of protection by format.
-All information relating to an identified or identifiable real person maintained and stored in any format is covered by the PDPL and secondary legislation promulgated thereunder.
+The PDPL does not limit the scope of protection by categories or types.
+All information relating to an identified or identifiable natural person maintained and stored in any format is covered by the PDPL and secondary legislation promulgated thereunder.
+However, there are specific provisions in the PDPL that regulate sensitive personal data as 'special categories of personal data'.